 Youngstown State University said that Ma’lik Richmond convicted of a 2012 rape will not play in any games this upcoming year, but will remain in the football program as a practice player, forfeiting a year of eligibility.

-Richmond is one of several Steubenville (Ohio) football players who were convicted of raping a 16-year-old unconscious girl in Steubenville.
+Richmond is one of two Steubenville (Ohio) football players who were convicted of raping a 16-year-old unconscious girl in Steubenville.

 On Saturday a petition was started to have him removed from the team.
 There were over 10,000 signatures as of tonight.